Khavrolev/battleship/README.md

   - BOARD_SIZE: numbers of rows and columns and cell size;
   - DELAY_TIMEOUT: time interval between shots in ms;
   - MAX_ATTEMPTS_TO_INIT: max number of attempts to find position of ships on board;
-  - SHIPS_ON_BOARD: amount of ships of each type, sizes of long and short sizes of ships.
-Technically short side can be larger than long size, game will work, but it's not good solution.
+  - SHIPS_ON_BOARD: amount of ships of each type, cells position.
+Technically you can have empty cells, but it's not good solution.

 - You can use [GitHub Pages](https://khavrolev.github.io/battleship/).